da2k/curso-javascript-ninja/challenge-04/README.md

 Qual a cor atual do carro?
 */
-carro.obterCor() //Vermelho
+carro.obterCor(); //Vermelho

-Mude a cor do carro para vermelho. carro.mudarCor('vermelho');
+//Mude a cor do carro para vermelho. carro.mudarCor('vermelho');

 // E agora, qual a cor do carro?